 When it comes to marketing, a brand strategy and style guide drives everything you do.

 This document outlines everything about your brand.
-Your mission, vision, values, target audience, positioning, logo variations, colour palette, font selections, style of photography, and more.
+Your mission, vision, values, logo variations, colour palette, font selections, and more.
 All this information within one easy-to-reference resource that you can use in-house, as well as pass along to those who are providing you with marketing services.